ShipEngine/connect-website/native-rating/implementation.md

 for building the logic from scratch, but the Connect CLI gives you a shell function to start with, located either at `./src/implementation/rate-shipments.js` or `./src/implementation/rate-shipments.ts`, depending on whether you chose Typescript or Javascript as your language.

-Any data necessary for testing can be stored in teh `./src/demo-data.ts` file described in the configuration section of this document.
+Any data necessary for testing can be stored in the `./src/demo-data.ts` file described in the configuration section of this document.
 Rates should go in the `rates` array, variables in the `variables` array, and zones (if you're using zones) in the `zones` array.

 ## Testing